hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 streaming client reader to begin reading (and processing) the JSON data stream before it is complete.
 Note also that servers can start streaming the data as soon as records are avaialble.
 In other words, the JSON format can be read and written without first having to hold all the records in memory.
-This may rquire some custom elements in the JSON parser, but preserving this streaming capabliity is important for keeping the HAPI spec scalable.
+This may require some custom elements in the JSON parser, but preserving this streaming capabliity is important for keeping the HAPI spec scalable.
 Note that if pulling all the data content into memory is not a problem, then ordinary JSON parsers